-- LIFE 2.0 is our formation program for families.
-We offer regularly (monthly) sessions that highlight events and stories from the Bible and our church year.
+- LIFE 2.1 is our formation program for families.
+We offer weekly sessions during the program year that highlight events and stories from the Bible and our church year.
 All ages are welcome--we do crafts, learn stories, serve others, and have fun!
-Click here for more LIFE 2.0 activities!

 - Wiggle & Worship runs most Sundays during the 10:00 am Sunday service.
-This offers children under 10 a chance to engage more interactively with the Gospel during the time between the Sermon and the Peace.
+This offers children 6th grade and under a chance to engage more interactively with the Gospel during the time between the Sermon and the Peace.

 Bringing Faith Home